Message bounced due to Bulk Sender

 - In your group's settings, change the spam controls setting to allow messages suspected as spam.
 Note that doing so may cause an influx of spammy messages.

-Please follow all of these steps to ensure that mail delivery is working as efficiently as possible.
+Follow all of these steps to ensure that mail delivery is working as efficiently as possible.
 If you continue to experience problems with this Bulk Senders issue, consider opening (or "whitelisting") your group to potential spam.
-See Legitimate mail to group in moderation queue as spam.
+See Legitimate mail sent to a group is marked as spam.

 See Bulk Senders Guidelines for more information.